drainch/CHUCK/README.md

 # CHUCKcorp

-**Parent entity of chuckOS, chuck native systems, and the emerging aiOS™ platform.**
+enegeered by the team at chuck native systems

+formualted to rest effortlessly in the emerging aiOS™ firmware housig the native chuckOS

 CHUCKcorp is a sovereign technology company, independently developed to architect, protect, and evolve hybrid operating environments designed around human-led AI frameworks.